MarRobSoftwire/github-cheatsheet/README.md

 - `git diff` shows difference between current files & latest commit
   - `-staged` compares staged changes & latest commit
 - `git cherry-pick` takes a commit (usually from another branch) and append it to the current working HEAD
+- `git bisect` runs a binary search to isolate where a breaking change has been implemented - see below

 ## Walkthroughs